amaljayaprakash/esp32_https_ota/README.md

 - A computer with the Arduino IDE and ESP32 board support installed.
 - Access to a web server with HTTPS capabilities.
 - A valid SSL/TLS certificate for your server's domain.
-- The `ESP8266HTTPClient` and `ESP8266httpUpdate` libraries installed in your Arduino IDE.

 ## Setting up the HTTPS Server